Where is Chris Waddle now?

 He currently works for BBC Radio 5 live as a co-commentator on Premier League and Champion’s League games.

-Never one to hold back on his feelings, Waddle’s rant about England’s exit from the 2014 World Cup where he blamed the Premier League for the international team’s failures at tournaments has become legendary.
+Never one to hold back on his opinions, his rant about England’s exit from the 2014 World Cup where he blamed the Premier League for the international team’s failures at tournaments has become legendary.

 Back to Sheffield Wednesday

 Chris Waddle: Premier League Statistics